 By the fifth or sixth month of pregnancy, the breasts are ready to produce milk.
 It is also possible to induce lactation without pregnancy through chemical methods using certain drugs.

-Lactogenesis: The process of milk production is called lactogenesis, which is divided into two stages.
+Lactogenesis: The process of milk production is called lactogenesis, which is divided into three stages.

 Lactogenesis I: During the latter part of pregnancy, the woman's breasts enter into the lactogenesis I stage.
 This is when the breasts make colostrum (the first milk produced by the mother after birth).
 At this stage, high levels of progesterone inhibit most milk production.
 It is not a medical concern if a pregnant woman leaks colostrum before her baby's birth, nor is it an indication of future milk production.